kordk/torch-ecpg/README.md

 ## Demonstration

-Here is a demonstration of tecpg using real data publicly available from the n=340 participants from the GTP project.
+Here is a demonstration of tecpg using real data publicly available from the n=340 participants from the Grady Trauma Project (GTP) (Gene Expression Omnibus (GEO) accession numbers GSE72680, GSE58137).
 The participants were assayed using the Illumina HumanMethylation450 (n=349,220 CpG loci) and HumanHT-12 (n=39,353 expression probes) arrays.

 1. Create the evaluation directory
 ```bash